 The patient rooms and labor and delivery department are located on the second level.
 Most patient rooms are private and seven have adjoining suites.
 The labor and delivery department is the most modern in Central America; it provides full fetal and maternity monitoring services and is supported by a neonatal and intensive care unit in addition to the well baby nursery.

-Its exterior design used traditional construction materials, colors, and elements reflective of Spanish-colonial architecture with a blending of high technology details.
+Adjacent to the hospital is a seven-story medical office building.
+The ground level of this building houses the hospital's physical therapy facilities, a plastic surgery practice, a spa, and several retail services.
+The remaining six levels house private physician offices.
+Its exterior design uses traditional construction materials, colors, and elements reflective of Spanish-colonial architecture, with a blending of high-technology details.
 CIMA San José’s construction conveys a sense of tradition, trust and stability while also showcasing the high level of medical technology used throughout the entire complex.